Mayor of Zamboanga City: Pablo Rojas Lorenzo (1939-1940)

-Agustin Lucero Alvarez (1940-1942)
+Agustin Luceo Alvarez (1940-1942)

 A native Zamboangueño, Agustin Alvarez was appointed Governor of Zamboanga Province in 1917 until 1922.
 He would later be appointed city mayor in 1940 until his resignation due to poor health in 1942.

 Gregorio Eijasantos Ledesma (1945-1946)

 A well-known politician before World War II, Gregorio Ledesma was appointed as governor of the areas that remained free of the Japanese during the war.
 Immediately after the war, the government of Zamboanga City was left in disarray and disorganized.
 The Allied liberators were reluctant in appointed local leaders who were associated with the Japanese until Ledesma stood out as a Japanese resistance leader during the war.
 Because of such prominence, he was appointed Mayor in 1945 and tasked to restore and rebuild the war-ravaged city.
 Ledesma immediately appoint qualified civilian officers to fill important offices in the local government.
 He would only serve until 1946.

-He returned to politics in 1958 to run for the City Council but lost.
-However, he would be appointed to the Council when a seat became vacant.
-He died on September 4, 1966 at the age of 73.
+He returned to politics in 1958 to run for the city council but lost.
+However, he would be appointed to the council when a seat became vacant.
+He died on September 4, 1966, at the age of 73.